Sakartu/rt_notify/README.md

 A notification app for OSX for new tickets in Request Tracker

 ## Requirements
-This application requires python 2.7 or python 3 and the following packages (which can be installed with pip):
+This application requires python 2.7 and the following packages (which can be installed with pip):

-- beautifulsoup4
+- beautifulsoup4 >= version 4.3.2
-- docopt
-- requests
+- requests >= version 2.7.0
-- pync
+- pync >= version 1.6.1
+- keyring >= version 5.3
+- rumps >= version 0.2.1
+- pyobjc >= version 3.0.4

 Furthermore, pync requires that you have terminal-notifier installed, which can be found in Homebrew, amongst others.